 Please note that the above-mentioned itinerary information is purely indicative and can likely modify during the trekking by your Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
 Every effort will be made to keep to the scheduled itinerary.
 However, as this is an adventure trip in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.

 Our Guide will try to ensure that the Trekking runs according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.

 The success of this Journey depends on both the personal status of each participant and the experience of our Team.
-WILD YAK EXPEDITIONS' team carefully selected according to their expertise in the particular environment and individual aptitudes.
-Our Team is thus highly experienced, skilled, trained, courteous and supportive.
+WILD YAK EXPEDITIONS' team carefully selected according to their expertise in a particular environment and individual aptitudes.
+Our Team is thus highly experienced, skilled, trained, courteous, and supportive.

 WILD YAK EXPEDITIONS' is proud to support our local staff by providing them with a fair salary, encouraging them to take mountaineering workshops, wilderness first aid training, environmental preservation courses, garbage management, team leadership, and language refreshers on a regular basis.